dssg/hitchhikers-guide/curriculum/1_getting_and_keeping_data/csv-to-db/README.md

 * *Queries*: Queries are analysis that you run on a database, often in SQL.

 ## Let's Rock Some Data!

 ### Connecting to the database
 Some unique aspects of the setup at DSSG: You cannot access the database server directly; you have to (tunnel) go through one of the EC2 instances.
-The data are far safer that way: you have to use your private key (better than a password) to access the EC2 and then a username and password to access the database.
+The data are far safer that way: you have to access the University's secure network, then one of our EC2s, and then a username and password to access the database.

 There are two ways to connect to the database: